givenmnisi6/CMPG323-Project-2-34292748/README.md

 - I have applied dependency injection that allows me to develop loosely-coupled code.
 - Cloned my project to the GitHub repository.

-## Phase 3 - Functionality
+## Phase 3 - Functionality of Controllers
-- Created a new branch so that i can start developing my project and merging it to the main after big changes.
+- I created a new branch called develop to begin building my project and merging it to the main after significant modifications.
-- When i created the Category Controller, i have made one that has actions, using Framework Entity.
+- When When I constructed the Controllers, I used Framework Entity to build one with actions.
-- It already has most of the methods (GET, POST, DELETE etc.)
+- It already has the majority of the methods (GET, POST, DELETE etc.)
-- After that i created a pushed to my develop branch, and made a pull request to grab the changes that i have made.
+- I then issued a push to my develop branch and a pull request to retrieve the modifications that I had done.
-- Seeing that everything is working i created a merge request to my main branch.
+- After seeing that everything was operating well, I created a merge request to my main branch.
-- On this Project I am using GitHub Flow, when the code is working properly i create a pull request to the main.
+- On this project, I'm using GitHub Flow, and when the code is complete, I make a pull request to the main.

 ### Methods
-Representational State Transfer (REST) is a web service architecture approach.
-REST queries are sent through HTTP.
-They employ the same HTTP verbs that web browsers employ to get pages and transfer data to servers.
+The methods that are used in my API are the following:
 - GET: Retrieve all data from the database.
 - GET: Retrieve data from the database based on the ID entered.
 - POST: Create a new item of data on the database.